-14.1 Ocular inflammation and pain following
+14.1 Ocular inflammation and pain following cataract surgery

-Clinical efficacy was evaluated in three randomized,

-double-masked, placebo-controlled trials in which

-subjects requiring cataract surgery were assigned

-to Bromday or placebo.
-Patients were dosed with

-one drop per eve starting the day before surgery

-and continuing for 14 days.
-The primary endpoint

-was clearing of ocular inflammation by day 15.
-An

-patients who were pain free on day 1 after cataract
+Clinical efficacy was evaluated in three randomized. double-masked, placebo-controlled trials in which subjects requiring cataract surgery were assigned to Bromday or placebo.
+Patients were dosed with one drop per eye starting the day before surgery and continuing for 14 days.
+The primary endpoint was clearing of ocular inflammation by day 15.
+An additional efficacy endpoint was the number of patients who were pain free on day 1 after cataract

-In 2 of the 3 studies, Bromday ophthalmic solution

-completely clearing inflammation (46-47% vs. 25-

-29%) and also had a statistically significant higher

-incidence of subjects that were pain free at day 1
+In 2 of the 3 studies, Bromday ophthalmic solution had statistically significant higher incidence of completely clearing inflammation (46-47% vs. 25-29%) and also had a statistically significant higher incidence of subjects that were pain free at day 1 post cataract surgery (83-89% vs. 51-71%).